gongahkia/personal-site/README.md

 * [x] Implement respective logic for each web page in their respective TS *(compiled to JS)* files.
 * [x] Properly style the general look of the site (fonts, colorscheme, overall code theme in `main.css`.
 * [x] CSS flexboxes
+* [x] Complete Github API code to sort and choose 3 repos by most recent updated date

 ## Notes for self: